 This section will hopefully help you improve the above-mentioned marketing performance indicators for “just sold” postcards and make them work for you.

-Making them work actually means increasing the conversion rates or response rates.
+Making them work means increasing the conversion rates or response rates.

-And one of the most important elements to influence the conversion rate be it in offline or online marketing is again copywriting.
+And one of the most important elements to influence the conversion rate, be it in offline or online marketing, is copywriting.